-- existing and proposed roof plans; - a schedule of works, clearly setting out the methodology for works affecting the existing fabric of the building and timescales/order for carrying out the works including any temporary means of support, etc; - a heritage impact assessment where the proposed works are likely to have a notable effect on, or loss of, the significance of the listed building. - 9.7 The above documents are defined at Annex B where other documents are also defined, which, dependent upon the site and the nature of the proposals, may also be requested.
+- 9.6 The following documents are likely to be required: - existing and proposed floor plans; - existing and proposed elevation drawings; - existing and proposed roof plans; - a schedule of works, clearly setting out the methodology for works affecting the existing fabric of the building and timescales/order for carrying out the works including any temporary means of support, etc; - a heritage impact assessment where the proposed works are likely to have a notable effect on, or loss of, the significance of the listed building. - 9.7 The above documents are defined at Annex B where other documents are also defined, which, dependent upon the site and the nature of the proposals, may also be requested.